CloverHealth/homebrew-tap/README.md

 brew update
 ```

-It's recommended to go ahead and clear any existing Postgresql and Postgis
+It's recommended to go ahead and clear any existing Postgres and Postgis
 installations:

 ```sh